 Admins can help you upload and manage all your videos, folders, and collections.

 Admins will not be able to access your account settings or payment information.

 Admins have access to the following features:

 - Creating, managing, and deleting folders, including subfolders on Enterprise accounts

 - Changing the privacy settings of your videos

-Admins on Premium accounts can additionally do the following:
+Admins on Premium and Enterprise accounts can additionally do the following:

 - Create live events